Whether you or someone close to you has had a heart attack, or you’d like to reduce your risk, we’re here to help you achieve your best heart health.

 What is a heart attack?

-If you or a loved one experience a heart attack, our emergency team is ready 24/7/365 with life-saving treatments to restore blood flow to your heart and reduce damage to the heart muscle.
+If you or a loved one have a heart attack, we’re here 24/7/365 with the care your heart needs.

-Heart attack symptoms can differ in men and women.
+Men and women can have different heart attack symptoms.
 For both men and women, the most common symptom of a heart attack is mild or strong pain in the center of the chest.

 Here are some other symptoms of a heart attack: